pantheon-systems/documentation/source/_docs/assuming-write-access.md

 <div class="alert alert-info">
 <h4 class="info">Note</h4>
 <p>The instructions for creating a symlink are supported on Mac and Linux machines only.
-Windows users should create symlinks within a virtual machine.</p>
+Windows users may follow Microsoft documentation for [creating symlinks using mklink /j](https://technet.microsoft.com/en-us/library/cc753194.aspx) or create symlinks within a virtual machine.</p>
 </div>
 ## Create a Symbolic Link